oriuminc/jenkins-inception/README.md

 To Do
 -----

-  - Create a chef server as a multi-VM Vagrant environment (or use [Hatch][hatch-project]?)
-  - Provide instructions on using with Opscode hosted Chef server?
-  - Use watir-webdriver and rake to create an opscode hosted chef account and/or create a new hosted chef organization.
+  - Change format from HTML to markdown in global Jenkins `config.xml`.
+  - Convert chef-solo provisioning steps to rake task.
   - Include a base Drupal install profile to show file structure and bare minimum scripting expectations.
-  - Add [spiceweasel][spiceweasel-project] support for launching into the cloud.
-  - Convert `jenkins.json` role to `jenkins.rb`, so that we can load `config.yml` as part of it, and simplify `solo-dna.json`.
-  - Convert chef-solo provisioning steps to rake task.
   - Use `cap` instead of ssh-forever.
 (For one, ssh-forever doesn't allow for turning of StrictHostKeyChecking.)
-  - Change format from HTML to markdown in global Jenkins `config.xml`.
+  - Add [spiceweasel][spiceweasel-project] support for launching into the cloud.
+  - Provide instructions on using with Opscode hosted Chef server?
+  - Use watir-webdriver and rake to create an opscode hosted chef account and/or create a new hosted chef organization.
+  - Create a chef server as a multi-VM Vagrant environment (or use [Hatch][hatch-project]?)

 <!-- Links -->
    [hatch-project]:       http://xdissent.github.com/chef-hatch-repo/